Selling a business is NOT like selling a house.

 Negotiations are More Complex

-Third, when a buyer and a seller enter into negotiations for anything except the business, it’s generally very simplistic and does not need the involvement of third parties.
+Third, when a Buyer and a Seller enter into negotiations for anything except the business, it’s generally very simplistic and does not need the involvement of third parties.
 In contrast, negotiating a business often involves complex negotiations with sophisticated parties.
-These parties can include lenders, landlords, attorneys, accountants, business intermediaries or business brokers as well as a hidden support for buyers and sellers such as family and friends.
+These parties can include lenders, landlords, attorneys, accountants, business intermediaries, or business brokers, as well as a hidden support for buyers and sellers, such as family and friends.

 Getting the Best Price Involves a Lot of Work

-Buying and selling a business is unquestionably complex.
-The complexity can include the many and diversity of different assets.
-Add to this the complexity of the emotions each party brings to the transaction plus the fact that it can sometimes take many months to finalize the deal.
-In addition, other layers of complexity include ‘life’ events such as health, legal, family, finance and many other items that affect the final outcome.
-For a willing buyer and willing seller to eventually close the transaction, it will require patience and clear communication and normally, the help of a good business broker and other team members.
+The complexity can encompass the multitude and diversity of different assets.
+Add to this the complexity of the emotions each party brings to the transaction, as well as the fact that it can sometimes take many months to finalize the deal.
+In addition, other layers of complexity include ‘life’ events such as health, legal, family, finance, and many other items that affect the outcome.
+For a willing Buyer and a willing Seller to eventually close the transaction, it will require patience, clear communication, and, typically, the assistance of a skilled business broker and other team members.

-For more immediate help you are welcome to send an email to Andrew Rogerson or give me a call on 916 570-2674.
+For more immediate assistance, you are welcome to send an email to Andrew Rogerson or call me at 916 570-2674.